New learning technology

 It is hard to realise what is happening when you are in the middle of it but we are living through a major adjustment that has just begun.
 If you want to compare it with the last age we are still at the steam engine stage!

-Mediation Institute was established in 2013 with a mission to make mediation training more accessible for people throughout Australia.
+Mediation Institute was established in 2013 with a mission to make mediation training more accessible for people throughout Australia using new learning technology strategies.

 This is part of the mission of the founders of Mediation Institute which is to prevent violence, abuse and entrenched conflict by training and supporting dispute resolution professionals.